ElijahChaney966/linux/README.md

 Linux kernel
 ============

-The Linux kernel is the core of any Linux operating system.
+The Linux kernel is the core of any Linux distribution.
 It manages hardware, system resources, and provides the fundamental services for all other software.

 Quick Start